EvelynGMaldonado/inventory_program/README.md

 <h2 id="description"> Project Description </h2>
 Inventory Management System is a tool that allows the businesses to tracj, organize and oversee all of their inventory, as well as their inventory-related processes; it automates critical tasks, and reduces the chance of human errors.
 The EM Inventory Management Software will allow you crate a new account, and safely sign into the system.
-Once the user succesfylly signs in, then it has access to the database, and it is able to perform and take advantage of the following tasks: [Usage](#usage)
+Once the user succesfylly signs in, then it has access to the database, and it is able to perform and take advantage of the following tasks: different tasks such as add a new part, modify an existent part, delete an existent part, add a new product, add or remove associated parts to a new or an existent product, modify an existent product, and delete an existent product.

 ## Installation